ueharaneal/Spotify-Top-100-Songs-Playlist-Creator/README.md

 5.)
 Go to settings and save Client ID and Client Secret.
 <img width="1512" alt="Screenshot 2023-04-19 at 6 37 58 PM" src="https://user-images.githubusercontent.com/79432460/233270689-604018f0-c9a7-4daa-9a6a-8d6b947efb5d.png">

 6.)
-Input Client ID and Client Secret into the code.
+Input Client ID and Client Secret into the code.(Do not change Redirect_Url = "example.com"

 ## How to Use.
 1.)Input a date.